BACK

 Surgery - general anesthesia

-General anesthesia is treatment with certain medicines that puts you into a deep sleep so you do not feel pain during surgery.
+General anesthesia is treatment with certain medicines that puts you into a deep sleep-like state so you do not feel pain during surgery.
 After you receive these medicines, you will not be aware of what is happening around you.

 Description